joaosilva21/PGI_Project-InEvents_AltIdeias/README.md

 2. React Native

 ## Notes important to read
-- The application was not finished, but the code referred to it is basically a React Native Project, you can open this project in Android Studio
+- The application was not finished, but the code referred to it is basically a Flutter Project, you can open this project in Android Studio
 - The website is hosted by: https://inevents7.web.app

 ## Authors: